spattapu1/LoL-Statistical-Analysis/README.md

 | Blue   | 0.523086 |     14.8736 |      36566.6 |             67612.1 |  51893.3 |  820.958 |   2.14002 | 0.669482 |
 | Red    | 0.476914 |     14.3222 |      35947.7 |             66651.5 |  51831.3 |  822.529 |   2.35135 | 0.681588 |

-We grouped by side in order to see the difference in statistics between teams on the blue vs red side, we then gathered the quantitiave columns in order to find the means of each statistic with respect to side.
+We grouped by side in order to see the difference in statistics between teams on the blue vs. red side, we then gathered the quantitiave columns in order to find the means of each statistic with respect to side.
 This way we can see the differences in averages between each statistic with respect to side.
 Here we find that, the teams on Blue side tend to win more, has more team kills, has more earned gold, gives more damage to enemy champions, more xp at 25 minutes on average but Red side has more dragons, more barons and a larger creep score at 25 minutes on average then Blue side.
 Though when looking at these aggregate, we do have to realize that these differences in averages are marginal.

 ## Assessment of Missingness